 1. Ask and you shall receive

 Yes, it really can be that simple!
 Boosting your practice’s success may be top of mind for you but it isn’t top of mind for your clients.
-This doesn’t mean they don’t want the best for you though, so don’t be afraid to give them a friendly nudge.
+Don’t be afraid to give them a friendly nudge, but use your discretion.

-Of course, you’ll want to do this with discretion.
-You wouldn’t, for example, want to pursue a client who potentially has cause to give you anything less than a stellar rating.
-Nor is it worth approaching a client with a generally cantankerous personality (every practice has a few).
+You wouldn’t, for example, want to pursue a client who potentially has reason to give you anything less than a stellar rating.
+Nor is it worth approaching a client with a generally cantankerous personality.
 Furthermore, you’ll want to be sensitive to the condition of their pets’ health.
-If they’re dealing or have just dealt with a life-threatening illness, you obviously wouldn’t want to call on them for a favor.
+If they’re dealing with a serious condition or life-threatening illness, you obviously wouldn’t want to call on them for a favor.

-Invest your energy in the clients you know are satisfied with your service, of which there are no doubt plenty.
-Every thank-you card, box of cookies, and hug of gratitude presents a great opportunity to build your online rating.
-Now here’s something important to keep in mind: this opportunity should be reinforced with an email.
-Here’s why.
+Invest your energy in the clients you know are satisfied with your service — no doubt there are plenty!
+Every thank-you card, box of cookies, and hug of gratitude presents an opportunity to build your online rating.
+In addition to asking them in person to submit an online review, reinforce it with an email.

-You may make a face-to-face request for a review and your client may gladly promise to oblige, but chances are they’ll forget to do so the minute they leave your clinic.
-Instead, have a staff member send them an email acknowledging their gesture of gratitude and expressing how much you’d appreciate them taking five minutes to share their thoughts on Yelp, Google or Facebook.
-Include links to these platforms within your email and they’ll be even more likely to comply.
+Although you may make a face-to-face request for a review and your client gladly promises to oblige, chances are they’ll forget to do so the minute they leave your practice.
+Instead, have a staff member send them an email expressing how much they would appreciate them taking five minutes to share their thoughts on Yelp, Google, or Facebook.
+Be sure to include links to the platforms within your email so they’ll be even more likely to comply.

-Even in the most efficient practices, clients usually find themselves with a little time on their hands in the reception area and then again in the examination room.
-Display notices in both areas inviting them to put this time to good use by checking in on Yelp or Facebook using their mobile device in exchange for a small gift.
+Even in the most efficient practices, clients usually find themselves with time on their hands in the reception area and then again in the exam room.
+Display notices in both areas inviting them to use the check-in feature on Yelp or Facebook in exchange for a small gift.
 Gifts can easily be solicited from pet food suppliers and others who want to get samples of their products into the hands of consumers.

-While check-ins alone are valuable in that they get your practice ‘out there,’ [bctt tweet=”most social media platforms will automatically prompt users to provide a review once they’ve checked in.”]
 If you’re running a promotion like this, be sure to talk to your staff about the importance of outstanding service.
 Remember, you want positive online reviews.
-If clients have to wait until your receptionist finishes scrolling through her Instagram feed before looking up to greet them, they’re not likely to leave you a 5-star review!
+If clients have to wait until your receptionist finishes scrolling through her Instagram feed before looking up to greet them, they’re not likely to leave you a 5-star review.

-If your practice already sends out post-visit satisfaction surveys to clients, make sure your system is setup to solicit online reviews when clients provide positive feedback.
-This feature is already built in to all of the industry-specific platforms most of us are using.
+If your practice already sends post-visit satisfaction surveys, through tools like the Vet2Pet app or another platform, make sure your system is set up to solicit online reviews when clients provide positive feedback.
+This feature is already built into most industry-specific platforms.
 It’s just a matter of making sure that online review solicitation is turned on in the settings.

-[bctt tweet=”Successful practices don’t simply strive to minimize lapsing patients.
-They strive to maximize new ones.”]
-While avoiding bad reviews is an important goal, a more pressing one is generating more positive online reviews than your competitors, which is why three stars won’t cut it.
+While avoiding bad reviews is an important goal, a more pressing one is generating more positive reviews than your competitors, which is why three stars won’t cut it.
 You’re aiming for 4- and 5-star rating averages.
-I suggest checking in at least once a month to see how you’re doing, and dialing up your efforts as needed.
+Check in at least once a month to see how your practice is performing and dial up your efforts as needed.